Hello my friends and welcome back for another service of Cowboy Church.

 But the eyes of the LORD are on those who fear him, on those whose hope is in his unfailing love.
 Psalms 33:18

 Thanks for joining me.
-Come back next week for another service of Cowboy Church.
+Come back in a couple weeks for another service of Cowboy Church.
 Happy trails to you until we meet again.

 No comments: